 When will I be able to access Edexcel Online to submit marks and see the requested sample?

-You should be able to start submitting marks now but you won’t be able to view the requested sample until the beginning of April 2017.
+You should be able to start submitting marks from March 2019 but you won’t be able to view the requested sample until the beginning of April 2019.

 How do I identify the sample of work that needs to be sent to the moderator?